JornWildt/Mason/Documentation/Mason-draft-2.md

 ##### `method` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It defines the HTTP method to use in the action.

-Default method is POST if no `method`is specified.
+Default method is POST if no `method` is specified.

 ### JSON Actions

 JSON actions are for sending structured JSON data when performing an action.
 The HTTP request MUST be of type "application/json".

-The `schemaUrl`property is a reference to a schema which the client may use to validate the JSON data.
+The `schemaUrl` property is a reference to a schema which the client may use to validate the JSON data.
 The schema may also be used to create default data from when no `template` property is present.
 The schema may be [JSON-Schema](http://json-schema.org/) but can be any kind of schema language for JSON and clients should check the content type of the schema resource before blindly assuming it is JSON schema.

 The server may supply a `template` property which can contain any kind of JSON value.
 The client is expected to use this as a building block when creating a request.
-To do so the client first reads the template value and then modifies it to reflect the changes the clients want to happend.
-Any unexpected data in the template object MUST be left unmodified and sendt back in the request.
+To do so the client first reads the template value and then modifies it to reflect the changes the clients want to happen.
+Any unrecognized data in the template object MUST be left unmodified and sendt back in the request.

 The purpose of the template value is: